 - There's another case of splitting among the Transformers: In Beast Machines, Megatron's organic and machine sides are split between the new Maximal, Noble, and his base.
 Noble has a Jekyll & Hyde thing going, but it turns out that's all Megs stringing the Maximals along and he has full control of both forms.

-- Omi from Xiaolin Showdown did this when he used the Ring of the Nine Dragons in Season One.
+- Omi from Xiaolin Showdown did this when he used the Ring of the Nine Dragons in season 1.
 He is the current page image.

 - Jack does this too.
 Unlike Omi, he seems to be able to split himself into alter-versions without losing his rather eccentric "genius", instead making rather unusual duplicates of himself (including a donkey-man hybrid); granted, he does this so he can play four-on-four basketball with himself while he referees the game, but still...